utreah/foundationproject2/README.md

 7. **Bug Squashing:** I've been fixing various bugs to keep the app running smoothly.
 And also added more bugs to squash later on XD

-8. **No More Karen:** Now owners can remove item from basket to satisfy their customers.

 <br>
-# Foundation Project 0.3.0.1
+# Foundation Project 0.3.1.9

-**Foundation Project**, Version 0.3.0.1
+**Foundation Project**, Version 0.3.1.9

+## Updates

+1. **No More Karen:** Now owners can remove item from basket to satisfy their customers.

+2. **Less Human, More computer:** Now software automatically calculates Basket's total price.
+NO MORE CALCULATOR 😎

 <br>